Harley Race's Wrestling Academy

-Harley Race's Wrestling Academy is a professional wrestling school located in Troy, Missouri.
-It was established in 1999 by former NWA World Heavyweight Champion, Harley Race.
-Students of the school are incorporated into the professional wrestling promotion World League Wrestling.
+NWA World League Wrestling is a Troy, Missouri-based professional wrestling promotion affiliated with Harley Race's Wrestling Academy school.
+It was established in 1999 by former World Heavyweight Champion Harley Race.
+The promotion is part of the National Wrestling Alliance (NWA)'s territory system.

 History

-School
+Harley Race's Wrestling Academy

 The Harley Race Wrestling Academy was operated by Harley Race.
 It provides training programs for those looking to enter the professional wrestling industry.
 The objective of the program is to "Teach safe wrestling technique, draw on Harley Race's experience and to give students tools to succeed in professional wrestling".
 Programs include both courses to become a professional wrestler, which requires anywhere between 300–500 hours of training, and professional wrestling referee training, which entails 60 hours of training.
 It is now called "Attack the Mat" Wrestling school and is operated by Leland Race.

 The school has two wrestling rings and weight room.
 The school is attended mostly by men, but occasionally women join as well.

 The school initially put on local wrestling events that raised money for local charities in Missouri.
 The wrestling school later began a running partnership with Pro Wrestling Noah that includes many of the program's talent touring with the Japanese-based wrestling promotion.
 YouTube celebrity OutlawDipper has stated in his previous videos that he attended this wrestling school and lived in Eldon, Missouri.

-History of World League Wrestling
+World League Wrestling

 In 1999, Race began World Legion Wrestling, (WLW), an independent professional wrestling promotion that integrates current and past students of the Harley Race Wrestling Academy.
 At first they did television for the America One Television Network, and added their show to the weekly line-up of a different wrestling promotion every night at 11:00 p.m. eastern time.
 After they lost their TV, they changed their name to World League Wrestling, and continued promoting in the Missouri area.
 World League Wrestling is based out of Troy, Missouri, and puts on approximately 11 shows a year.
 The slogan for the company is Shut up and wrestle, which expresses its theme of more old-school wrestling and less "showboating".
 The promotion is family-style professional wrestling entertainment that excludes nudity and swearing.
 The shows also sometimes features guest wrestlers.
 The academy was located in Eldon, Missouri before moving to Troy, Missouri in early 2014.
 It has returned on tv on stations like KMIZ in Columbia Missouri and NUDU tv in Houston Texas.

+On November 2, 2024, National Wrestling Alliance (NWA) announced World League Wrestling as part of NWA's territory, while also serving as NWA's developmental system.